 2nd Div WD = 2nd Division War Diary

 Maps: Armies work from maps.
-Many of these survive in the Canadian and British archives and it is possible in several of the battles in this diary to follow WLH down to the specific trench in which he was located on a given day and then to see him move to the next—almost like an animated film.
+Many trench maps survive in the Canadian and British archives and it is possible in several of the battles in this diary to follow WLH down to the specific trench in which he was located on a given day and then to see him move to the next.

 The Canadian Government made the decision at the outset of the war, to provide Divisions of troops and officers, as quickly as they could be recruited, to serve under the overall direction of the British Army.
 It also decided that it did not want its troops to be absorbed into the British Army and insisted that they remain as Canadian Divisions.
 Thus we are able to follow the success and tragedy of Canada's contribution to this conflict.

-What follows is a small record of the battles and challenges in which WLH took an active part during four years of the war he spent in France.
+What follows is a selected record of the battles and challenges in which WLH took an active part during four years of the war he spent in France and Belgium.